 Director for __ The London Borough of Camden 5 Pancras Square King's Cross London N1C 4AG

 You should receive a response confirming receipt within a day or two, and a final response to your complaint within a month at most.
 If not, make sure to follow up politely.

 Regularly checking on the progress of your complaint will ensure that it is not forgotten.

 You should discuss the complaint with your councillors and check up regularly on the ‘progress’ of the complaint.

 Remember to stay polite at all times.
 Although an officer may have been unhelpful, the people investigating the complaint probably had no idea about what was going on.
 It is fair to say that Camden employees do not enjoy dealing with complaints, so you have to make sure that they know you are not just another ‘angry resident’.

-You can also use the old trick of asking for a meeting again to discuss the complaint with whoever is investigating it.
+You can also use the old trick of asking for a meeting or phone call again to discuss the complaint with whoever is investigating it.

 At this point the original officer will most likely be keen to just get whatever you wanted done, and we often find that during the investigation the officer will become a lot more helpful.